summerginger/DataSweeper_Project/README.md

 The annual income column was re-scaled by dividing the whole column by 10000 and new columns for age and employment period were created as they were initially counted in days and not years.

-Features, such as days of birth, days of employment ,'FLAG_MOBIL' ,'FLAG_WORK_PHONE' ,'FLAG_PHONE' ,'FLAG_EMAIL' ,'Months_from_Today' ,'MONTHS_BALANCE' and 'id' were dropped as they were not deemed important for predicting whether an applicants pay their credit cards or not.
+Features, such as 'days of birth', 'days of employment' ,'FLAG_MOBIL' ,'FLAG_WORK_PHONE' ,'FLAG_PHONE' ,'FLAG_EMAIL' ,'Months_from_Today' ,'MONTHS_BALANCE' and 'id' were dropped as they were not deemed important for predicting whether an applicants pay their credit cards or not.

 The process of cleaning, and encoding of the **application_record_df** is demonstrated in the cells 29 to 54 of ***machine_learning.ipynb TBR***.

 The two dataframes **new_credit** and **application_record_df** were merged to create the dataframe for the machine learning models, and export the merged dataset as a csv file from the PostgreSQL databse hosted on AWS RDS.

-### Description of Machine Learning
+### Target Variable

 The target variable ("STATUS_y") for this dataset is binary, i.e. approve (1) or not approve (0).
 Hence, the machine learning models used will be based on supervised binary classification models.
 Classification machine learning models such as Logistic Regression, Decision Trees, Random Forests, and Gradient Boosted Trees, will be applied to the data.